Br4ggs/VisualComputingProject/Source/README.md

 3. Run `main.cpp`.
 If all goes well, you should see the output of the program.

 **Clion**
 1. Make sure that one of the prerequisite generators is installed on your machine.
+For instance,
-For instance, Make or Ninja should be present and available through the command line (on your path somewhere).
+- Make or Ninja should be present and available through the command line (on your path somewhere).
+- CMake should be installed.
+- You should have a compiler installed for c++, such as g++ or clang
 2. Open the project with CLion.
 3. Right click on the Source/CMakeLists.txt file and click `Load CMake Project`
 4. Usually, a directory is created that is called something like `cmake-build-debug` or `cmake-build-release`.
 Make sure to ignore this directory in version control as it is generated based on your machine's settings and other people have no use for this.